handysigns/handysigns/README.md

 ## I am not receiving you
 ### Usage
-Communicate not audio being received from another node.
+Communicate no audio being received from another node.

 ### Gesture

-Make fist
+* Make fist
-Palm facing camera (same signal as your audio quality is 0).
+* Palm facing camera (same signal as your audio quality is 0).

 ![I am not receiving you](https://raw.githubusercontent.com/handysigns/handysigns/master/images/gestures/I_am_not_receiving_you.jpg?raw=true "I am not receiving you")